spotify/cassandra-medusa/README.md

 Since SSTables and meta files are stored in different places for incremental backups, the purge is a two step process:

-- Delete all backup directories
+* Delete all backup directories
-- Scan remaining backup files from manifests and compare with the list of SSTables in the `data` directory.
-All orphaned SSTables will get deleted in that step.
+* Scan active backup files from manifests and compare with the list of SSTables in the `data` directory.
+All SSTables present in the `data` directory but absent from all manifests will get deleted in that step.

 Check the status of a backup